priimak/HaasoscopePro/README.md

 ### Tips

-- If not enough power is supplied or issues happen during readout, plug in via a powered USB hub or use a 12V power adapter
+- If not enough power is supplied or issues happen during readout, plug in via a powered USB hub, a USB-A to C cable, or use an external 12V power adapter
-- If the board is not found on Linux, try: <code>sudo rmmod usbserial ftdi_sio</code>
+- If the board is not found on Linux, use this udev rule and then plug it in: <code>sudo cp HaasoscopePro/software/ft245.rules /etc/udev/rules.d/</code>
+- If you get an error like "qt.qpa.plugin: Could not load the Qt platform plugin "xcb" in "" even though it was found", try: <code>sudo apt install libxcb-xinerama0</code>

 ### Fuller way of running